suits-rpg/rules/lib/rules/combat.md

 ### Order of action

 For the first round, everyone draws a card; if that card is under your reflexes, you act in descending order of the card value.
 If it is not, you still act on that phase, but do not act on the first round.

-If you have a slow weapon, halve your skill for this purpose.

-Note the order of action, with overdraws in parentheses.
+Write down the list of actors in order of action.
+Note overdraws with a parentheses.

-You do not HAVE to act at the same level as your card; if there is a reason you want to delay, you can act in a phase below your skill.

 If multiple people attempt to act at the same level, they act in ascending order of skill. redraw to resolve ties.

-If there are large numbers of identical minions, they can be grouped in clusters of 2 - 4 each to determine order.
+If there are large numbers (~10+) of identical minions, they can be grouped in clusters of 2 - 4 each to determine order.
 Ideally, break up the clusters so that they are made of minions in different locations to reduce coordinated advantage.

 Note there are a lot of complex integrations possible with a team battle, but unless you have two weapons, you only have one chance to take action since your last action.
 If you have a slow weapon, "taking action" means readying your weapon.

+### Frequency of Action

+Whether you attack on your turn or counterattack on someone elses' turn, you still only get one opportunity to attack each round.

+#### Frequency of use

+From the time _after_ your action up until and _including_ your turn, you can only use each weapon/attack mode once.
+Even if you have a fast weapon, like an automatic rifle, you still use it once, resolving multiple attacks.
+The exception to that is shields, which can be used (defensively) as many times in this period as its defensive rating; medium shields can be used twice, for instance, as they are D2.

+You can track usability of weapons and shields by different colored poker chips; for instance, a blue chip can be used for your primary weapon, and a white chip (or chips) can be used for your shield or off-hand weapon.
+These chips are issued at the end of your turn.

+You can always opt to dodge on your turn instead of using an item to conserve poker chips; only a good idea if you are outnumbered.

+After your turn if you use a weapon to attack or defend on someone else's turn, you can't use that same weapon (or attack that same person) on their turn.

+Slow weapons, when used, become unready.
+The second time they are used, you are just readying it; no draw is required, you just change the status of the weapon.

-For eaample, Bob and Jon are fighting Rod and Tod.
+For example, Bob and Jon are fighting Rod and Tod.

 The order goes
  1. Bob